pervaizdattoo/pervaizdattoo/README.md

 ### Intro 👋

-I'm Pervaiz Aslam a Senior Full Stack Javascript developer from Hunza Valley in Northern Pakistan.
-I've been in Software Development for the last 6+ years and I have extensive knowledg of both Javascript and PHP frameworks.
-I have 4+ years of experience in React, 3+ years of experience with Laravel, 2 years in Vue js, and 4+ years in Node JS.
+I'm Pervaiz Aslam a Senior Full Stack Software Engineer from Hunza Valley in Northern Pakistan.
+I've been in Software Development for the last 6+ years and I have extensive knowledg of Javascript, Go and PHP frameworks.
+I have 4+ years of experience in React, 3+ years of experience with Laravel, 2+ years of experience with Go, 2+ years in Vue js, and 4+ years in Node JS.
 I spend my last 6 years of full-time learning and working on different technologies

 #### 👨‍💻 Programming and markup languages